DataDog/datadog-agent/docs/components/migrating-to-components.md

 ### Migrating your code

-The code in `pkg/flare` uses the `FlareBuilder` interface, simplifying migration.
-Locate the code related to your component domain from `pkg/flare` and move it to your `fillFlare` function.
+Now migrate the require code from `pkg/flare` to you component callback.
+The code in `pkg/flare` already uses the `FlareBuilder` interface, simplifying migration.
+Don't forget to migrate the tests too and expand them (most of the flare features are not tested). `flarehelpers.NewFlareBuilderMock` will provides helpers for your tests.

+Keep in mind that the goal is to delete `pkg/flare` once the migration to component is done.